Build log: Digi stilts

 Then I tapped the holes using an M6 tap and die set which leaves the holes threaded and then I could use my M6 stainless steel bolts to bolt everything together.

-Note: I later mounted these 2040 profiles under a steeper angle of ~55 degrees instead of the 45 degrees imposed by the joining plate.
-I drilled an extra hole in the joining plate to accommodate.
+Note: I later mounted these 2040 profiles with a straight cut, under a steeper angle of ~55-60 degrees instead of the 45 degrees imposed by the joining plate.
+I drilled an extra hole in the joint plate to accommodate.

 The base of the frame, made with aluminum extrusion profiles